-NOTE 1 A circuit that meets the above requirements, but that is subject to overvoltages from a TELECOMMUNICATION NETWORK OF A CABLE DISTRIBUTION SYSTEM, is A TNV-1 CIRCUIT.
+NOTE 1 A circuit that meets the above requirements, but that is subject to overvoltages from a TELECOMMUNICATION NETWORK or a CABLE DISTRIBUTION SYSTEM, is a TNV-1 CIRCUIT.

-NOTE 2 For normal conditions, the selv circuit voltage limit is the same for an elv circuit; an selv circuit may be regarded as an elv circuit with additional protection under fault conditions.
+NOTE 2 For normal conditions, the SELV CIRCUIT voltage limit is the same for an ELV CIRCUIT; an SELV CIRCUIT may be regarded as an ELV CIRCUIT with additional protection under fault conditions.